A bias using the ages of the oldest astrophysical objects to address the Hubble tension: Simulated data

 We obtained in the previous section an upper limit on the value of $H_0$ using the assumption of half-Gaussian likelihood.
 Our value is consistent with previous ones, which makes us confident about our code and methodology.
 Vagnozzi et al. \cite{Vagnozzi:2021tjv} first proposed that the value obtained in this way is in slight disagreement with local measurements of the Hubble constant, in particular, the value of $H_0 = 74.03 \pm 1.42 \, \rm{km \, s^{-1} Mpc^{-1}}$ from the {\it Hubble Space Telescope} (HST) observations of 70 long-period Cepheids in the Large Magellanic Cloud \citep{Riess:2019cxk}.
 In this section, we intend to test these ideas and investigate the behaviour of the half-Gaussian likelihood presented in Eq.~\ref{Eq.3} in a full controlled scenario.

 Assuming a fiducial $\Lambda$CDM cosmology with $H_0 = \SI{70.0}{km \, s^{-1} Mpc^{-1}}$ and $\Omega_m = 0.30$, we create a mock catalog of 100 age-redshift data.
-First, we obtain 100 uniformly distributed random points in the redshift range $z = (0, 4]$, then we calculate the age of the Universe at each redshift using Eq~\ref{Eq.1}.
+First, we obtain 100 uniformly distributed random points in the redshift range $z = (0, 4]$\footnote{A more realistic simulation for the distribution of OAO, such as galaxies or quasars, should properly take into account the redshift distribution of the sample, as well as instrumental and observational effects.
+The redshift distribution depends on the luminosity function, which is different for each specific sample as blue or red galaxies, and also evolves with redshift.
+In addition, observational and instrumental effects introduce cuts in the final distribution.
+However, any systematic effect in the age-redshift relation come from properly estimating the ages and redshifts of the sources.
+In our simple simulation, these uncertainties are modeled assuming a random Gaussian distribution.
+Therefore, we have more control and our results should be more consistent with the fiducial cosmology.}, then we calculate the age of the Universe at each redshift using Eq~\ref{Eq.1}.
 We subtract the age of the Universe at each redshift by a random delay factor $df$, which we obtain following the J19 distribution in Eq~\ref{Eq.J19_1}.
 Finally, we simulate the age of the OAO assuming a Gaussian distribution given by

 where $\sigma_i$ is the error in the simulated data.
 For simplicity, we assume the error bars are the same for all objects.
 We consider two scenarios: a) $\sigma_i = 0.05 \, \rm{Gyr}$; and b) $\sigma = 1 \, \rm{Gyr}$.
 Figure~\ref{fig.4} shows our simulated data with $\sigma_i = 0.05 \, \rm{Gyr}$.